bhavjotkhurana/sat-math-questions/README.md

 1. **Compile the Documents**:
    - Make sure you have a LaTeX distribution installed (e.g., TeX Live, MiKTeX).
-   - Run `pdflatex sat_math_practice.tex` (or use your preferred LaTeX editor) to generate a PDF of the questions.
+   - Run `pdflatex questions.tex` (or use your preferred LaTeX editor) to generate a PDF of the questions.
    - Similarly, compile the solutions file (if provided) to review the answers.

 2. **Practice**: